 About Knotty Golf

 Welcome!
 With this page I aim to bring you up to speed on the most commonly asked questions about my putters.
-For further niche topics check out the Knotty Golf Blog where I have discussions surrounding equipment, previous putter builds, club building and more.
-Let's get into it.
+In the future I intend to craft more blogs and videos to share the previous work, behind the scenes, on course play and more.

 Wooden putter that's crazy?
 Must be light?